JR Chandler: Character creation

-Actor Jacob Young, who had been on The Bold and the Beautiful (Rick Forrester) and General Hospital (Lucky Spencer) prior to joining All My Children, stated that he had good instincts, but that he "was young and kind of doe-eyed to the world" then.
+Actor Jacob Young, who had been on The Bold and the Beautiful (Rick Forrester) and General Hospital (Lucky Spencer) prior to joining All My Children, debuted as JR on October 2, 2003.
+Young stated that JR had good instincts, but that he "was young and kind of doe-eyed to the world" then.
 It was not until the actor stepped into the All My Children role of JR Chandler that his acting range became more focused.
 He started to use tools he learned in classes and felt that his acting became more refined because of it.
 With his portrayal of JR, he explained how this factored in: "They twisted JR in a completely different direction," he stated.
 "They started off with JR not respecting his father and having a lot of elements of his mother in him.
 He was much softer.
 Then they started toying with it and couldn't believe what was coming out of me.
 I'd always been the nice, honorable guy; I'd never been the character who was stirring the pot."

 JR's rich lifestyle was something that Young noted not being familiar with, stating that the JR persona did not come to him until he would put on the suit.
 "They put me in these nice designer suits, and I suddenly feel like a million bucks.
 Then I take that million-buck feeling and go a little sinister with it."

 One aspect of JR's personality is "devious tones" sometimes present in his dialogue.
 "When the character is in a good mood and has the upper hand, he has all these one-liners," Young relayed.
 When working with former All My Children co-star Alexa Havins (ex-Babe Carey), Young would often shock Havins with the character's words.
 To make sure she was unaware of how he was going to deliver a crass line, he would keep it hidden [during rehearsal].
 "You can break the wording down and make it a little more offensive," he cited.
 "And I try to nail that because that's what JR's supposed to do."

 The writers were looking for an actor who could truly radiate the essence of Adam Chandler's son and felt that taking JR down the path of darkness would help with that.
 Young, the actor chosen as best suited for the part, detailed the transition: "They wanted it to be 'like father, like son,' so I watched David Canary's (Adam) mannerisms and delivery.
 I tried to mold those into my own, enough to where I could be his son.
 They started writing my dialogue like his.
 He has some one-liners that are pretty funny.
 David is as big a goofball as I am onset.
 He's like, 'Here's my boy!'
 We have a great dynamic together."